DodgeDeBoulet/Marlin-Deprecated/README.md

 ## UPDATE 2020/10/10: Marlin v2.0.7.1 merged into branch 2.0.7
 ## UPDATE 2020/09/10: Precompiled firmwares

-Bin/hex files for all variants listed below are now available in the  **HEX Files** folder
+Bin/hex files for all variants listed below are now available in the  **Precompiled** folder

  A selection of custom builds for the Ender 5 Plus: